Well Test Interpretation

 A laptop computer is needed for this course.

-Louis Mattar, BSc, MSc, PEng is chairman of Fekete Associates Inc. As an energy consultant, he has been serving reservoir engineering clients since 1981.
+Louis Mattar, BSc, MSc, P. Eng., is principal reservoir advisor at IHS Markit.
+As an energy consultant he has been serving reservoir engineering clients since 1981.
 He specializes in the interpretation of well tests and pressure/production data.
 Mattar previously worked for Alberta’s Energy Resources Conservation Board (ERCB), where he wrote Gas Well Testing—Theory and Practice (1975).
-He also taught reservoir engineering at the University of Calgary and has authored some 70 technical publications.
+He also taught reservoir engineering at the University of Calgary and has authored some 80 technical publications.
 He is an SPE Distinguished Lecturer and an SPE Distinguished Member.